tiwa0510/TiwaUdon/README.md

 ## License (EN)

 All assets in this repository except for the audio files are under the MIT License.
-The audio files (.wav files) contained in this repository are not for distribution.
+The audio files (.wav files) contained in this repository are not for redistribution.

-GameSynth from Tsugi was used to generate some of the sound effects in this epository
+GameSynth from Tsugi was used to generate some of the sound effects in this repository

 Check the [LICENSE file](https://github.com/tiwa0510/TiwaUdon/blob/main/LICENSE) for full details of the license.